 This is a very simple, budget option if you're not quite sure you want to splash out on an iPhone camera lens.
 It's pretty versatile, and should work with all smartphones provided the camera is in a position you can easily clip the lens in front of.

-It comes with two lenses, one is a 0.45x super wide-angle lens and the other is a 12.5 super Macro lens.
+It comes with a 0.6x super wide-angle lens and a 15x Macro lens for use at close range.
 Both give great, easy results and might just draw you into a world of photography on the move.